core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Publication and subscription to a topic occur at a link, where the link target is the URI of the corresponding topic-data resource.
 Such a link is specified by the "topic-data" topic property within the topic resource (see {{topic-properties}}).

-A topic resource with a link to a topic-data resource can also be simply called "topic".
+A topic resource can also be simply called "topic".

-The list of links to the topic resources can be retrieved from the associated topic collection resource, represented as a CoRE Link Format document {{RFC6690}} where each link is a topic resource of type "core.ps.conf" as defined in this document.
+The list of links to the topic resources can be retrieved from the associated topic collection resource, represented as a CoRE Link Format document {{RFC6690}} where each link targets a topic resource of type "core.ps.conf" as defined in this document.

 ## Topic Representation {#topic-resource-representation}